Kloudless/authenticator/README.md

 If you have discovered a security vulnerability with this library or any other part of Kloudless, we appreciate your help in disclosing it to us privately by emailing security@kloudless.com.

-## To Do
-### Features
-* Make it object-oriented.
-* Add method to allow user to manually make auth pop-up appear.
-* Allow parameters to be configurable without rebinding.
-* Allow authenticator to skip account data retrieval for efficiency purposes.

-### Testing
-* Karma + Jasmine test suite.

-### Bugfixes
-* Error checking for invalid parameters.
- * A null/undefined element breaks the library.

 ## Support